A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Approach and Results

-\textbf{Approach.} We manually categorized the \totalSatdCount{} identified SATD comments.
 Initially, the first, second, and last author jointly conducted three online meetings to examine each comment one by one, assessing the nature of the technical debt they represented.
 This process followed the guidelines proposed by Alves et al.~\cite{alves_towards_2014}, and Bavota and Russo~\cite{bavota_large-scale_2016}, assigning each comment to a specific category based on its characteristics.
 For each comment, we first attempted to assign it to one of the existing categories, as found from ~\cite{alves_towards_2014,bavota_large-scale_2016}.
 If a comment did not fit any existing category, we created a new category to reflect its unique characteristics.
-The first 200 comments were classified collaboratively by the three authors during three separate meetings.
-However, by the time the first 142 comments had been reviewed, 15 distinct categories had emerged, and no new category was found after reviewing the rest 58 samples, possibly indicating that a saturation point was reached.
+The first 200 comments were classified collaboratively by the three authors during those three meetings.
+However, by the time the first 142 comments had been reviewed, \categoryCount{} distinct categories had emerged, and no new category was found after reviewing the remaining 58 samples, possibly indicating that a saturation point was reached.
 The remaining \the\numexpr \totalSatdCount - 200 {} comments were then categorized by the first author independently.
+In addition to 10+ years of industry experience, this author was also successful in manual labeling in recent times~\cite{islam2025historyfinder,opu2025understanding}.

 \textbf{Results.} Figure~\ref{fig:satd-hierarchy} presents the complete hierarchy of these categories and their corresponding sub-categories found in the test code.
-7 new groups of technical debt were identified, each with unique characteristics, and are shown under \textit{New Types}.
+Six new groups of technical debt were identified, each with unique characteristics, and are shown under \textit{New Types}.
 The number of instances identified in each category is also shown within the respective rectangles.

+\textbf{Requirement debt (\requirementCount{})}: \textit{``Tradeoffs made with respect to what requirements the development team needs to implement or how to implement them''} \cite{alves_towards_2014}.
+This is the most generic form of SATD, and, in general, we labelled an SATD as requirement only if the SATD did not fit with any other more granular type.
+A total of \requirementCount{} instances of requirement debt were identified, with approximately 77\% of them beginning with the \textit{TODO} marker—a pattern that is not very common in other categories.
+Representative examples of requirement debt are shown below: \begin{itemize}[itemsep=-2pt] \item // TODO this test needs a lot of work \item // TODO implement \item // TODO implement https://github.com/elastic/ elasticsearch/issues/25929 \item // not implemented yet \end{itemize}